siddheshranade/shoe-store/README.md

 4. The code could be modularized better into smaller components with some more refacotring.
 5. Visually, I've stuck exactly to the prototypes shown in the Figma file without changing anything for now.
 6. I haven't used any database, but have hardcoded data in a JSON file for now.
+7. I haven't added any automated tests to check the business logic implementation yet.

 ## Concurrency Improvements